 In 1852 the government provided £150 for the deepening of the reservoir at North Brisbane (Roma Street) also a fence was built to stop cattle venturing into the reservoir.

 It was not until 1866 before a more sustainable solution was established through a pipeline from the newly created Enoggera Dam.
 This became the first reticulated gravity supply of water to the city and the first municipal engineering undertaking in Queensland.
+It included the building of two tunnels one of 170 meters and one of 350 meters long.
 The water was pumped into the Spring Hill Reservoirs.

 The constant uncertainty about the future of the settlement, the indecisiveness of the Governments in Brisbane and England and a total neglect of infrastructure, only fueled the call from independence.
 Dr Lang (see below) was one of the first to call for separation from NSW and during the 1850s the groundswell grew larger and larger.

 Religion, education and healthcare

 The problems with spiritual service to the community continued in its poor state, While towards the end of the convict period German Evangelical Lutheran Missionary Reverend Johann Christian Simon Handt had made some good progress.
 After the close of the penal colony he successfully applied for the use of chapel in the room over the entrance arch of the convict barracks.
 However, as a result of his limited achievements he was send back to Sydney in 1843.
 His replacement the Anglican Reverend John Gregor was equally unsuccessful and received a motion of no confidence from the parishioners in 1846.